Skip to main content

 Assessment Rationale And Relationship

-The written assessment will require students to develop independent research skills, an ability to critically assess and analyze different source material presented in lectures, small group teaching and guided-reading.
+The written assessment will require students to develop independent research skills, an ability to critically assess and analyze different source material presented in lectures, small group work and guided-reading.
 They assessment aims to practice good writing skills and enable students to demonstrate nuanced, convincing, evidence-based arguments.
-The minor change to assessment this year, is to enable in-depth reading, critical thinking and strong writing skills that may be impeded by the change in regulations for take-away exams that require a short preparation time.
-The zero weighted pass/fail assessment is in keeping with other modules in Geography.

 Reading Lists